-The following article describes the process of calculating and historizing operational metrics stored in a relational database.
+The following tutorial describes the process of calculating and historizing operational metrics stored in a relational database.

 Consider a scenario where one of the tables in the target relational database contains a list of customer orders.
 The number of daily records is very high and for performance reasons you plan to move the records from this table to a warehouse database as part of the pruning procedure.
 Assume now that Operations Analysts would like to monitor incoming orders to spot deviations from a baseline as quickly as possible.
 These analysts calculate the baseline by averaging the number of orders received from customers during the same hour on the same weekday one, two, and four weeks ago.

 Since the company stores intraday and historical records in different databases it is not possible to run a single query that returns the number of orders spanning several weeks.
 Moreover, the query against the warehouse table may be too expensive to run on a continuous basis.
-Even further, if the analysts were to query the operations table with multiple monitoring tools this may introduce overhead that the operations team is not willing to allow.
+Even further, if the analysts query the operations table with multiple monitoring tools this can introduce overhead that the operations team is not willing to allow.

 Address this challenge by scheduling the execution of an analytical query (one that calculates a multi-dimensional count of orders, for example) and persisting the results in ATSD.
 This minimizes the load on the operational databases and therefore storing order statistics in the same database is inadvisable.
 Execute the analytical query under a

 SELECT data from a specific view encapsulating the query business logic.

-The steps below describe how to enable this type of monitoring in ATSD.
+The steps below describe how to enable this type of monitoring in Axibase Time Series Database (ATSD).

 Analyze Raw Data

-It is important to understand the available data in order to determine useful statistics for end users (Operations Analysts in this case).
+It is important to understand the available data to determine useful statistics for end users (Operations Analysts in this case).
 For the purpose of this guide, assume the Operations Database stores incoming orders in the